ENUS26202Cannot print over network; Communication test; Confirm network connectivity; Verify valid IP address; Check packet loss; Overview

 • Repositioning the antennas if connected to a wireless network • Repositioning the printer closer to the access point or AirPort • Purchasing antenna boosters if supported by your wireless router (access point) • Using a different ethernet cable if the printer supports this connection type • Using a different ethernet drop (port) on the router or switch if one is available and you are using a wired connection.

-This excludes wireless print servers. • Testing for a possible hardware or software problem • Testing for a problem with your Internet Service Provider (ISP) • Pinging your computer's IP gateway; compare results: the computer's gateway address is typically equivalent to the router's IP address.
+NOTE: This excludes wireless print servers. • Testing for a possible hardware or software problem • Testing for a problem with your Internet Service Provider (ISP) • Pinging your computer's IP gateway; compare results: the computer's gateway address is typically equivalent to the router's IP address.

 Still need help?